 Find Your Edition, Build Number, and More with the Settings App

 The new Settings app also offers build, edition, and version information in a user-friendly form.
 Hit Windows+I to open Settings.
 In the Settings window, navigate to System > About.
 Scroll down a bit and you’ll see the information you’re after.

 Navigate to System > About and scroll down.
 You’ll see the “Version” and “Build” numbers here.

 - Edition.
 This line tells you which edition of Windows 10 you’re using—Home, Professional, Enterprise, or Education.
 If you’re using Home and you’d like to upgrade to Professional, you can upgrade to the Professional edition from within Windows 10.
 Switching to Windows 10 Enterprise or Education editions will require a complete reinstall and a special key that isn’t made available to normal home Windows users.

 - Version.
 The version number gives you the best information on what version of Windows 10 you’re running.
 The number is based on the date of the most recent large build release and uses a YYMM format.
 For example, in the screenshot above, the “1607” version tells us that the version we’re running is from the 7th month (July) of 2016.
 That’s the big Anniversary Update of Windows 10.
-When the Creator’s Update comes along in (probably) April of 2017, you could expect that version to be 1704.
+The Fall Creators Update was released in September of 2017, so it’s version 1709.